ricekot/ricekot.github.io/about.md

 I'm deeply passionate about music.
 I mostly make covers of my favourite songs but I try to produce something original occasionally.
 I upload my (bad) covers to my [Youtube channel][youtube-link] and my original music to my [Soundcloud page][soundcloud-link].

 I also like to read lots of books.
-You can check out my Goodreads page [here][goodreads-link] to view the list of books that I've read in the past, I'm currently reading or plan to read in the future.
+You can check out my [Goodreads page][goodreads-link] to view the list of books that I've read in the past, I'm currently reading or plan to read in the future.

 For entertainment, I watch anime and play video games.
 You can find a list of all the anime I've watched or plan to watch [here][myanimelist-link].
 If you're a gamer too, add me on [Steam][steam-link] or [PSN][psn-link].